rbutti/ActivityScheduler/README.md

 ```
 ### Execution

-* Open a terminal and navigate to the "activity-scheduler\deliverables" folder
+* Open a terminal and navigate to the "[PATH TO APPLICATION]\ActivityScheduler-master\deliverables" folder
 ```sh
 $ cd [PATH TO APPLICATION FOLDER]\deliverables
 ```